athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 cmp.prototype.constructor = cmp
 ```

-<aside class="blog-content__note">We are writing in JavaScript because I feel its easier to understand than the Reagent ClojureScript code as what we are discussing is JavaScript patterns translated into ClojureScript.</aside>
+<aside class="blog-content__note">Note that the above is written in JavaScript where as Reagent's is written in ClojureScript.
+The reason I have done this is that I feel it can reach a broader audience when written in JS, but most importantly, the reader doesn't have to transform the code in their header from CLJS to JS which allows us to examine the work with less mental overhead.</aside>

 What we have above is Reagents take on the `pseudoclassical instantiation pattern` with a few minor tweaks: